X0rD3v1L/x0rd3v1l.github.io/content/posts/004_rust_interview_questions.md

 4. **What is the process of how memory is allocated for a `String` type in Rust?**
    - Stack and heap memory allocation, `String` metadata (pointer, length, capacity), resizing a string, and how Rust manages deallocation.

+5. **What is &str in Rust, and where is it stored?**
+    * &str is a string slice — an immutable view into a UTF-8 sequence.
+It can point to:
+        * Static memory ("literal") in the binary
+        * Heap memory (when sliced from a String)
+        * Embedded data via include_str!()
+    * It's a fat pointer (*const u8 + length) and does not own the data it references.

 ---

 ### **Concurrency and Asynchronous Programming**